 Number of servers: 3000+ | Server locations: 55+ | IP addresses: N/A | Maximum devices supported: 5

-TorGuard offers a 64-bit and 32-bit Debian/Ubuntu client, along with a nifty guide on how to use it.
+TorGuard offers a 64-bit and 32-bit Debian/Ubuntu client (also Red Hat and Arch), along with a nifty guide on how to use it.
 Users have lots of options to fiddle around with, but the performance isn’t on par with this expert-level configurability.
 Our testing revealed only average performance with a rather high latency.
 However, there’s a massive server selection in more than 50 locations to choose from, which could well help in finding a better connection, if needed.

 The complex level of configurability likely won’t appeal to casual users, but everyone will appreciate the tight security TorGuard offers.
 In the company’s own words, it is “relentlessly committed to security” which includes Perfect Forward Secrecy (TLS), multiple protocol support, AnyConnect SSL and OpenConnect SSL support, ad and malware blocking, as well as technology to avoid deep packet inspection.
 TorGuard doesn’t keep any kind of logs on its VPN and proxy servers.

 The service is fairly cheap, offering five commercial plans you can further customize with a number of add-ons.
 Curiously, both the 6-month plan and annual subscription share the same monthly rate, which doesn’t make that year-long plan look particularly compelling.
 If you want to make more of a saving, you’ll need to commit to 2-years.
 The packages available are:

 - [$9.99 a month] 1-month

 - [$5 a month] 6-months - $29.99

 - [$5 a month] 12-months - $59.99